ncatlab/nlab-content/pages/5/8/5/0/585/content.md

 But we don't actually need the $A_{\infty}$-jargon: all we will need are two basic facts:

-* There is a topological operad $T$ where the component $T_n$ is the space $\hom(I, I^{\vee n})$ of cospan maps;
+* There is a tautological topological operad $T$ where the component $T_n$ is the space $\hom(I, I^{\vee n})$ of cospan maps;

   +--{.query}
   [[John Baez|John]] has just substituted "topological" for my ([[Todd Trimble|Todd]]'s) original "tautological", which I don't mind at all -- "topological" is correct and arguably more informative -- but maybe this is a good place to explain that "tautological" was not a typo, but rather an expansion of a technical usage:

   One of the first examples of an operad that people are taught is the one where the n-th component consists of _all_ n-ary operations $X^n \to X$.
 (Here $X^n$ denotes an n-fold tensor power in a monoidal category.)
 Because it's the simplest or most obvious example of an operad, and because it's canonically there no matter what $X$ is, it's often in the literature called a "tautological operad".
 What is less often noted is that by the same logic, $hom(X, X^n)$ is an equally tautological operad, except that it consists of all "co-operations" instead of operations.
 Then, I am applying this observation to the example of the monoidal category of topological cospans from a point to itself, where $X$ is the interval.

+  _Toby_:  Considering that the original was 'tautological topological', which is more informative, I\'ve changed it back.
+But perhaps this explanation has a place in the main text?
   =--

 * Each component $T_n$ is contractible.